theo-armour/pages/09-people-self/specific-people/theo-armour/inspirations-sources.md

 https://en.wikipedia.org/wiki/Hedonism
 https://en.wikipedia.org/wiki/Eudaimonia

-How can be happy when others are unhappy?
+How can you be happy when others are unhappy?

 * https://www.reddit.com/r/askphilosophy/comments/dq46g6/how_to_be_happy_in_an_unjust_world/